sanyaverma2001/BigOCalculator/README.md

 # BigOCalculator
-this is for calculating the time of complexity of the code
+this is for calculating the time complexity of the code